 This simple, minimalistic design has an edge to it that helps elevate it from the competition.
 It's colorful yet moody, with a dark and mysterious personality that refuses to be ignored.

-Milk's futuristic package design is bold and in your face.
+Milk's futuristic cosmetic package design is bold and in your face.
 This brand uses a bright, eye-catching silver color that shines for most of its packaging.
 This, plus a bold, white sans-serif typography make for a cosmetic package design that is as beautiful on the outside as it is on the inside.

 Milk keeps its design simple and minimal.
-Whether selling a lipstick or a face mask.
+Whether selling lipstick or a face mask.
 The packaging and its design remain consistent.
-This brand makes heavy use of white space, clean typography and minimal text to create a makeup line that lets you decide how to use it.
+This brand makes heavy use of white space, a clean typography and minimal text to create a makeup line that lets you decide how to use it.

 If you're looking for a makeup brand that knows what it's doing and doesn't go overboard with its design, Milk is the brand for you.
 This packaging is an exciting display of how minimalism can make an impact, and turn an otherwise simple product into one that could be seen in a display case.